mihirh19/news_research_tool_Equity-Research-Analysis-/README.md

 ## Usage

 1. Open the Streamlit application in your browser.
+2. Select options From dropdown Menu in the sidebar
+3. For URL :
-2. Enter the number of URLs you want to process in the sidebar.
+    - Enter the number of URLs you want to process in the sidebar.
-3. Provide the URLs for the news articles.
+    - Provide the URLs for the news articles.
-4. Click on "Process URLs" to fetch and analyze the articles.
+    - Click on "Process URLs" to fetch and analyze the articles.
+4. For pdf
+    - Upload a PDF.
+    - Click on "process Pdf" to analyze the PDF.
 5. Enter a query in the text input box and click "Submit" to get answers based on the processed data.

+### You can also use the advance google search for financial questions.

-## Example :
+## Example 1 URL :

 1.  enter 3 as number of urls
 2.  provide following urls: